arosenfeld/immunedb/docs/index.rst

   This includes mutation analysis, gene utilization breakdowns, and feature distributions  (e.g. CDR3 length, V-gene utilization).

-- **API:**  AIRRDB includes two APIs.
+- **API:**  ImmuneDB includes two APIs.
 First, the REST API allows native and web applications (via AJAX) to interact with the underlying database without writing any database specific code.
 Further, the REST API is language agnostic, using HTTP to exchange data.